jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 "hello" === "hello" //-> true
 ```

 You can also do greater than and less than comparisons on strings.
 This comparison checks one character at a time to see which character's numeric value is greater or less than the other.
+When the check reaches characters on both sides of the operator that are different, it produces a value based on which one is greater or less than the other.
 All characters have numeric values under the hood, but you seldom need to worry about that.

 ```js
 "a" < "b" //-> true